tariq7299/ArabicApp/dynamic-to-to.md

 ## Implemetation and steps

 9. Create Contats us page
+   - Add layout to the contact us page using react router
+     - Create root compoentn and add to it the header and fotter
+     - Use this layout e

 # Refrences and strenghin my knowledge of django and JWT and Graphiql